Missouri Policy Publications

 Multidisciplinary Cardio-OB Clinic (MYHEART): Baseline characteristics, health care utilization, and spending

-by Kathryn J. Lindley, MD, Tierney Lanter, BS, RJ Waken, PhD, Molly Stout, MD, MSCI, Kristine Huang, BA, Nicole El Helou, MPH, and Karen E. Joynt Maddox MD MPH | September 2022
+by Kathryn J. Lindley, MD; Tierney Lanter, BS, RJ Waken, PhD; Molly Stout, MD, MSCI, Kristine Huang, BA; Nicole El Helou, MPH; and Karen E. Joynt Maddox, MD, MPH | September 2022

-Clinicians at Washington University established the multidisciplinary postpartum
+Clinicians at WashU established the multidisciplinary postpartum

 MYHEART clinic, aimed at providing enhanced postpartum follow-up care for